groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/tiff-to-html.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-TIFF"
+        - icon: "far fa-image"
           title: " About TIFF File Format"
           content: |
             TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"

     format:
         # format loop
-        - icon: "far fa-file-HTML"
+        - icon: "far fa-file-code"
           title: " About HTML File Format"
           content: |
             HTML (Hyper Text Markup Language) is the extension for web pages created for display in browsers.
 Known as language of the web, HTML has evolved with requirements of new information requirements to be displayed as part of web pages.
 The latest variant is known as HTML 5 that gives a lot of flexibility for working with the language.
 HTML pages are either received from server, where these are hosted, or can be loaded from local system as well.
-Each HTML page is made up of HTML elements such as forms, text, images, animations, links, etc. These elements are represented by tags such as img, a, p and several others where each tag has start and end.
-It can also embed applications written in scripting languages such as JavaScript and Style Sheets (CSS) for overall layout representation.

           link: "https://docs.fileformat.com/web/html/"